John Leo Blair: Early life and education

+Career

 John L. Blair was apparently driven, in part, by a curiosity of the human mind and its motivations.
-For several years, Robert Collier, the famous author of early self-help books, worked closely with John Blair in developing sales methods and effective copy writing.
+For several years, Robert Collier, the author of early self-help books, worked closely with John Blair in developing sales methods and effective copy writing.
 Collier wrote that John Blair "seemed to divine naturally what it takes most of us many years to learn, i.e. that regardless of what we have to offer, it is not merchandise that we are selling, but human nature, human reactions."

 Robert Collier attributed this faculty in John Blair to an incident which took place when he was just a boy.
 His mother sent John out to play and the curious lad, seeing a shiny object in a fountain, leaned in to retrieve it, losing his balance.
 As he caught what might have been his last breath, a passing workman rescued the young boy.
 Although his life was saved he began to suffer from asthma, which for years threatened his health.
 Unable to engage in many of the activities of youth, Blair became an avid reader and student of human nature.

 Collier also wrote the preface for a book John Blair authored, entitled "The Book of Success."